kartik-v/bootstrap-popover-x/README.md

 Bootstrap Popover Extended - Popover with modal behavior, styling enhancements and more.
 This plugin is inspired by [BootstrapModalPopover](http://scruffles.github.io/BootstrapModalPopover/) for Bootstrap 2.x.
 This plugin enhances and simplifies these concepts for Bootstrap 3.x, and incorporates various additional styling options.

+> NOTE: The latest version of the plugin v1.1.0 has been released.
+Refer the [CHANGE LOG](https://github.com/kartik-v/bootstrap-popover-x/blob/master/CHANGE.md) for details.

 ## Features

 The plugin offers these enhanced features: